 Why Use Pseudocode?

-Before building anything, we first need to create a blueprint that describes all the methods, strategies, structure flow, and the actual project's resulting interface.
+Before building a project, we create a blueprint describing all the methods, strategies, structure flow, and the actual project's resulting interface.
 Developers and programmers follow the same concept before writing the code for their projects.
 But here, instead of the blueprint, developers use pseudocode to represent what approach and structure the actual program will follow.

 Every programming language's syntax varies, making it hard to understand the implemented algorithm by studying the code.
 But pseudocode provides a solution, as it is independent of programming languages and written in simple English.